As numerous hacks over the past few years have shown us, our money is never truly safe, even at seemingly secure institutions.

 SEE ALSO: The 9 Best Travel Credit Cards for 2018

 Get a Travel Debit Card

 When I visited Europe, I opened a temporary travel checking account through my bank and left my regular debit cards at home.
-It will have a set expiration date for when you return home, and a balance that you set yourself.
+It'll have a set expiration date for when you return home, and a balance you set yourself.
 Having just the one card on your person not only keeps your spending disciplined while you travel, but if you lose the card, a thief only has access to that card, not the funds in your main account back home.

 Avoid Nonbank ATMs

 You should try to limit your ATM usage anyway, especially in other countries where fees (combined with differences in the currency exchange rate) can cost you money.
 But if you must make withdrawals from your checking account, stick exclusively with official bank ATMs.
 According to Forbes, ATM scams do happen from time to time.
 The site recommends using an ATM in a high-traffic area or bank lobby and inspecting it for anything visibly suspicious.